Bound to bounce: a coupled scalar-tachyon model for a smooth bouncing/cyclic universe

 In an attempt to address the Big Bang singularity, various alternative models are proposed.
 These models can be loosely divided into four categories.
-The first consists of models that implement T-duality to circumvent the Big-Bang singularity, such as Brandenberger-Vafa scenario~\cite{Brandenberger:1988aj}, string/brane gas bouncing universe models~\cite{Greene:branegas} and pre-big-bang models~\cite{Gasperini:1992em}.
+The first consists of models that implement T-duality to circumvent the Big-Bang singularity, such as Brandenberger-Vafa scenario~\cite{Brandenberger:1988aj, Patil:2004zp, Brandenberger:2005bd, Kaloper:2006xw}, string/brane gas bouncing universe models~\cite{Greene:2008hf} and pre-big-bang models~\cite{Gasperini:2002bn}.
 Models with modifications to Einstein's theory of General Relativity (GR) to make gravity asymptotically free at very high energy, the like of a bouncing universe using $f(R)$ gravity~\cite{Biswas:2005qr} belong to the second category.
 The third is comprised of D-brane collisions in extra dimension as the interpretation of the Big-bang, building on the idea of~\cite{Dvali:1998pa}.
 Examples are Ekpyrotic universe~\cite{Khoury:2001wf} and cyclic Ekpyrotic scenarios~\cite{Steinhardt:2001st}.
-The fourth is standard GR based bouncing models in which the dynamic behavior of each component's equation of state is applied to the bounces, such as the bouncing universe with quintom matter~\cite{Cai:2007qw}.
+See~\cite{Shtanov:2002mb} as an example of other attempts to solve singularity in brane-world.
+The fourth is standard GR based bouncing models in which the dynamic behavior of each component's equation of state is applied to the bounces, such as the bouncing universe with quintom matter~\cite{Cai:2007qw, Cai:2008qb, Brandenberger:2009ic, Cai:2007zv}.
 Models in this category received a lot of attention as one can actually write down a Lagrangian and solve for the dynamic equations, even though many of these attempts encountered ghosts at bounce points.
-The spectrum of the density perturbation has been studied~\cite{Brandenberger:2009ic}.
-There are also quite a lot of cosmological applications of brane-world theory~\cite{braneworld} and tachyonic fields~\cite{tachyonic}.
-For a summary of this active area of research the readers are referred to a few nice reviews~\cite{string-cosmology} and a new book on string cosmology~\cite{HenryTye:2006uv}.

-In this paper, we introduce a model with competition between tachyon-scalar coupling and curvature.
-This closed universe takes sufficiently soft bounce $\ddot{a}_*<a_*^{-1}$ and the Null Energy Condition, Dominant Energy Condition and Weak Energy Condition will not be violated.
-Such properties are consistent with the results of a model-independent analysis in~\cite{MolinaParis:1998tx}.
-By studying the coupling between the open string tachyon and a scalar field, we find a locked inflation stage.
-No ghost is ever generated because we use positive curvature to realize bounces.